-STARTING THE CHAINSAW
+STARTING THE CHAIN SAW

-Connect the product to a power outlet.
-Make sure the chain brake is in the run position by pulling back on the lever/hand guard.
-2. To start the product: Press the trigger release, and then press the on/off trigger.
+- Before starting for operation, you should install the battery pack in the product, and make sure chain brake is in run position by pulling chain brake lever /hand guard toward the front handle. - To start the product: pull the trigger release, and then press the switch trigger.